 What is your favorite ‘being active” activity?

 As a died in wool mountain biker there is nothing better than riding single-track!
-The solitude, the rush of adrenaline and the total focus takes me away to fitness nirvana.
+The solitude, the rush of adrenaline and the total focus take me away to fitness nirvana.
 That said group classes like Spin and Basic Training keep you challenged and outside of your comfort zone.
-I also really enjoy running….Um I guess I kind of love being active.
+I also really enjoy running….Um, I guess I kind of love being active.

 Where do you see yourself in regards to your health journey in the next five years?
 OR What new goals will you continue to set for yourself?

 I am planning on running a half marathon this year.
 I would ultimately like to run a marathon in under 4 hours.
 (3 years?)
 I plan to get under 200 lbs and stay there for the rest of my life.
 I will be 50 years old next year and I am in the best shape of my life!
 I would like to say that every year from now on!

 As the person who is usually on the motivating others side of things, you can see why hearing about Corey’s journey touches my spirit and reignites my own fire for living well.
 I am deeply touched by his focus and drive toward making healthy changes in his life.
 I believe the next 50 years for Corey have absolutely no limit!